nuuuwan/lk_parliament_docs/tests/data/en.md

     6. Every   pre-election   budgetary   position report   shall be accompanied with –
         a. a statement signed by the Minister of Finance, for the purpose that the Minister of Finance has complied with the requirements of subsection (8);
         b. a statement by the Secretary to the Treasury, for the purpose that the information in the report –
             i. reflects the best professional judgement of the officers of the Ministry of the Minister of Finance;
-            - (ii) takes into account all economic and fiscal information available to the Ministry of the Minister of Finance; and
-            - (iii) incorporates the fiscal implications of the Government decisions and circumstances disclosed by the Minister of Finance under subsection (8),
+            ii. takes into account all economic and fiscal information available to the Ministry of the Minister of Finance; and iii. incorporates the fiscal implications of the Government decisions and circumstances disclosed by the Minister of Finance under subsection (8),
                 - to the fullest extent possible.
     7. The Minister of Finance shall, within two weeks of the first sitting of the new Parliament, cause a copy of the report specified in subsection (1) to be placed before Parliament and such report shall be published in the official website of the Ministry of the Minister of Finance.
     8. For the purpose of enabling the Secretary to the Treasury to prepare a pre- election budgetary position report under this section, the Minister of Finance shall, within one week of the publication of the proclamation or Order requiring the holding of a General Election for the election
         - of members of Parliament, disclose to the Secretary to the Treasury details of all Government decisions and other circumstances –